mario2099/Login-auth-email/README.md

 - Install PostgreSQL on your machine if you haven't already.
 - Create a new PostgreSQL database for the todo list application.
-- Update the `application.properties` file with the appropriate database configuration.
+- Update the `application.yml` file with the appropriate database configuration.
 Set the `spring.datasource.url`, `spring.datasource.username`, and `spring.datasource.password` properties accordingly.

 3. Configure MailDev: